rommapp/romm/README.md

 - Supports games with multiple files.
 - Download games directly from your web browser.
 - Edit your game files directly from your web browser.
+- Upload games directly from your web-browser
+- Set a custom cover for each game
 - Includes region, revision/version, and extra tags support.
 - Works with SQLite or MaridDB.
 - Features a responsive design with dark mode support.